tszwinglitw/5004-TeamActivities/Module10/README.md

 Yes, that is it for now!
 However, if you run the application as is, it will look like it is hanging up.
 That is because we aren't displaying the JFrame yet.
 We will do that next.

 ### 👉🏽 Discuss JFrameView
 Take a moment to go through the incomplete JFrameView.java file.
 Discuss what you think the code is doing, and what you think needs to be done to complete the file? (we will step through all of what you will need to do to complete it).

+It is also worth noting, our JFrameView actually extends JFrame, which means it is a JFrame, but has the ability to add additional functionality.
+This is a common way to build GUIs in Java, as you can extend the components to add additional functionality.
+Often the additional functionality you implement has their own interfaces to help with the design, but we are keeping it simple for now.

 > [!TIP]
 > Often when it comes to frames and GUIs, you build them piece by piece, which involves a lot of